xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 Figure 3.
 Front view of Cisco 8711-32FH-M Router
 {: .text-center}

-As shown in Figure 3, The front of the chassis has 16 QSFP-DD800 + 16 QSFD56-DD ports along with the IO ports used for management, console, USB, and timing synchronization.
+As shown in Figure 3, the front of the chassis has 16 QSFP-DD800 + 16 QSFD56-DD ports along with the IO ports used for management, console, USB, and timing synchronization.
 Each QSFPDD port has its own bi-color LED that can be used to display the link status indication.

 **Notes** : QSFP-DD800 is 800G capable version of the QSFP56-DD.
 It is backward compatible to legacy QSFP56- DD and all QSFP modules.
 {: .notice}

 ![Screenshot 2024-12-22 at 11.31.06 AM.png]({{site.baseurl}}/images/Screenshot 2024-12-22 at 11.31.06 AM.png)

 Figure 4.
-Mgmt/Timing Interface details
+Management and Timing Interface Details
 {: .text-center}

-Front panel ports include management and Timing interfaces:
+Front panel ports include management and timing interfaces:
 - Management interfaces
   - 1x 10/100/1000 Mbps Management Ethernet port
   - 1x USB 3.0 (Type A)